-To visit Angkor Wat, a entry permit or Temple Pass is required to enter the Angkor temples unless you are Cambodian.
+To visit Angkor Wat, an entry permit or Temple Pass is required to enter the Angkor temples unless you are Cambodian.

 The entry permit is valid for all of the Angkor temples in the area.
 A 1-day pass is $37 USD, 3-day is $62 USD, and 7-day is $72 USD.

-We used a tuk-tuk for the day which that cost us $20 between us.
+We used a tuk-tuk for the day which cost us $20 between us.
 There are loads of food and drink options within Angkor though a little pricey.
-Advisable to bring your water as avoid paying the high prices for water.
+Advisable to bring your water to avoid paying the high prices for water.

 Some the the temples of Angkor we visited.

 As the largest religious monument in the entire world was constructed as a Hindu temple by the Khmer Empire but changed to a Buddhist temple by the 12th Century.

-The Bayon temple stands in the centre of Angkor Thom and is the temple where you will find many statues of faces.
+The Bayon temple stands in the center of Angkor Thom and is the temple where you will find many statues of faces.